-Remote Work Bliss?
-How I Survived Going Remote.
+Remote Work Bliss: How I Survived Becoming A Remote Worker

 At first, I was honestly a bit nervous.
 I have been working in an office for the last five years.
 Getting to sit in my pajamas every day sounded great, but was it really going to work?